I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

-He likes to be challenged, so focusing on a good cause or fighting for the underdog are just the sort of thing that he is good at.
-He can galvanize others to action, engender enthusiasm and keep the momentum going, while at the same time, sweeping aside all objections.
+He likes to be challenged, so focusing on a good cause or fighting for the underdog is just the sort of thing that he is good at.
+He can galvanize others to action, engender enthusiasm, and keep the momentum going while at the same time sweeping aside all objections.

 The Reversed Knight of Swords